toeffner/myfirstpaper/README.md

 # myfirstpaper
-A paper on my results on software carpentreologoy for the greater good.
+A paper on my fucking results that are so important for software carpentreologoy for the greater good.

 ## Abstract
 Im such a fucking bro, i love it.